unicode-org/message-format-wg/exploration/expression-attributes.md

 esp. if a similar expression is used in multiple variants.

 Comments should not influence the runtime behaviour of a formatter.

-### Define `@attributes` as above, but explicitly namespace custom attributes

-As namespacing may also be required for function names and function option names, and because we want to allow at least for custom function options to be definable on default formatters, the namespace rules for parts of the specification would end up differing.

-By suggesting instead of requiring, we rely on our stability policy to guide implementations to keep clear of the namespace that may be claimed by later versions of the specification.

 ### Enable function chaining within a single expression